ksilz/bpf-talks-openj9-memory/README.md

 - A [Spring Boot](https://spring.io/projects/spring-boot) web application with a [PostgreSQL database](https://www.postgresql.org), generated with[JHipster](https://www.jhipster.tech)
 - 7 benchmarks from the [Rennaissance Suite](https://renaissance.dev)

+Both applications use the most recent Java 8 and 11 versions from [AdoptOpenJDK](https://adoptopenjdk.net), as of April 2020.

 The containers are limited to 2 GB RAM and 2 CPUs.
 So I recommend at least 8 GB of RAM and 4 CPU cores to run these applications on your test machine.

 ## How do I run OpenJ9 vs HotSpot myself?